kwonathan/language-models-trajectory-generators/README.md

 object2_model = p.loadURDF("ycb_assets/003_cracker_box.urdf", object2_start_position, object2_start_orientation_q, useFixedBase=False, globalScaling=config.global_scaling)
 ```

+### Adding Other LLMs

+The system is also LLM-agnostic, and the paper investigates the performance of five of the most popular and currently available LLMs on the main prompt.
+The codebase requires minimal changes to add these other LLMs to the system: firstly, it may be helpful to add a function in `models.py` similar to `get_chatgpt_output` for the desired LLM; secondly, all calls to `get_chatgpt_output` in `api.py` and `main.py` should be changed accordingly.

+The API documentation for the Gemini models can be found [here](https://ai.google.dev/gemini-api/docs).
+The API reference can be found [here](https://ai.google.dev/api?lang=python).
+You can create API keys for the Gemini models [here](https://aistudio.google.com/apikey).
+You can also refer to information on OpenAI compatibility [here](https://ai.google.dev/gemini-api/docs/openai), and the model variants [here](https://ai.google.dev/gemini-api/docs/models).

+The API documentation and reference for the Claude models can be found [here](https://docs.anthropic.com/en/home).
+You can create API keys for the Claude models [here](https://console.anthropic.com/settings/keys).
+You can also refer to information on the model variants [here](https://docs.anthropic.com/en/docs/about-claude/models/all-models).

+The API documentation for the Llama models can be found [here](https://www.llama.com/docs/overview/).
+The Llama models can be downloaded [here](https://www.llama.com/llama-downloads/).
+You can also refer to information on the model variants [here](https://www.llama.com/docs/model-cards-and-prompt-formats/).

 ## 🖥 Code Structure

 The full system will run in two processes, so that both planning and execution can be performed simultaneously for faster task completion, and so that it is possible to interact with the simulation environment during LLM inference.